 They don’t ask if it’s a separate check or all together like in the States.
 They’ll just print 1 bill with all the orders.
 However, they might be able to bill you separately, if you ask.

 One last thing, I am not a fan of the “coperto” on every bill, which is a service charge of 1.50 euros per person when you choose to dine in.
 It was 2.50 euros in Cinque Terre.

 And of course, I got so many stares!

-I also had a few people touch my braids without permission and questions were asked about my braids from strangers in Italian and English.
-QUIT TOUCHING BLACK WOMEN’S HAIR WITHOUT PERMISSION.
+I also had a few people touch my braids without permission.
+Received questions about my braids from strangers in Italian and English.
+Please QUIT TOUCHING BLACK WOMEN’S HAIR WITHOUT PERMISSION.